Oroonoko: Synopsis

 The narrator and Trefry continue to treat the hero as an honored guest.
-The narrator recounts various entertaining episodes, including reading, hunting, visiting native villages, and capturing an electric eel.
+The narrator recounts various entertaining episodes, including reading, hunting, visiting native villages, and capturing a "numb eel".
 Oroonoko and Imoinda live as husband and wife in their own slave cottage, and once she becomes pregnant, Oroonoko petitions for their return to the homeland.
 After being put off with vague promises of the governor's arrival, Oroonoko organizes a slave revolt.
 The slaves, including Imoinda, fight valiantly, but the majority surrender when deputy governor Byam promises them amnesty.
 After the surrender, Oroonoko and Tuscan, his second-in-command, are punished and whipped by their former allies at the command of Byam.
 To avenge his honor, Oroonoko vows to kill Byam.
 He worries, however, that to do so would make Imoinda vulnerable to reprisal after his death.
 The couple both decide that he should kill her, and so Imoinda dies by his hand.
 Oroonoko hides in the woods to mourn her and grows weaker, becoming unable to complete his revenge.
 When he is discovered, he decides to show his fearlessness in the face of death.
 Oroonoko cuts off a piece of his own throat, disembowels himself, and stabs the first man who tries to approach him.
 Once captured, he is bound to a post.
 Resigned to his death, Oroonoko asks for a pipe to smoke as Banister has him quartered and dismembered.

+Analysis

 The novel is written in a mixture of first and third person, as the narrator relates events in Africa secondhand, and herself witnesses, and participates in, the actions that take place in Surinam.
 The narrator is a lady who has come to Surinam with her unnamed father, a man intended to be the new lieutenant-general of the colony.
 He, however, dies on the voyage from illness.
 The narrator and her family are put up in the finest house in the settlement, in accord with their station, and the narrator's experiences of meeting the indigenous peoples and slaves are intermixed with the main plot of Oroonoko and Imoinda.
 At the conclusion of the narrative, the narrator leaves Surinam for London.

 Structurally, there are three significant pieces to the narrative, which does not flow in a strictly biographical manner.
 The novel opens with a statement of veracity, wherein the narrator claims to be writing neither fiction nor pedantic history.
 She claims to be an eyewitness and to be writing without any embellishment or agenda, relying solely upon real events.
 A description of Surinam and the Southern American Indians follows.
 The narrator regards the indigenous peoples as innocent and living in a golden age.
 Next, she provides the history of Oroonoko in Africa: the betrayal by his grandfather, the captivity of Imoinda, and his capture by the slaver captain.
 The narrative then returns to Surinam and the present: Oroonoko and Imoinda are reunited, and Oroonoko and Imoinda meet the narrator and Trefry.
 The final section describes Oroonoko's rebellion and its aftermath.